yodrew/yodrew.github.io/_pages/front/introduction.md

 #### hygiene

-Medicine led us to believe hygiene is just cleanliness (see [history](/hygiene#history).
-In fact, hygiene deals with all aspects of health.
+Medicine led us to believe hygiene is just cleanliness (see [history](/hygiene#history)).
+In fact, hygiene deals with all aspects of health scientifically.
 Any good dictionary proves this.
 Hygiene is broad and deep.

-We have the word at all because of _Natural Hygiene_.
-This is a radical school of natural health originating in America in 1832.
+The word is common because of _Natural Hygiene_.
+It is a radical school of natural health originating in America in 1822.
 It led the global natural health movement of the 19th century.

 Hygiene respects the self-preserving nature of life.
 It observes that organisms both maintain and recover health under normal conditions of life.
 So it studies organic self-preservation and how to provide its conditions.